What is Youth Ministry?

 How does the CUC support youth ministry?

-Congregational consulting.
-CUC staff member Asha Philar is happy to meet with congregational leaders and staff to help you develop your youth ministry.
-Online meetings are easy to arrange; you can schedule one yourself on her calendar!
+Congregational consulting: CUC Youth and Young Adult Ministry staff are happy to meet with congregational leaders and staff to help you develop your youth ministry.

 Contact the CUC

 We’re here for you!
 We can be a sounding board for your ideas, provide resources, connect you to other congregations that have had similar experiences, or organize an online roundtable or webinar to address a topic of interest.